Drama

 Trips

-In addition to in-house performances, we run a number of theatre trips each year, making good use of the excellent work locally at Curve in Leicester, as well as going further afield to venues such as Warwick Arts Centre and Nottingham Playhouse.
-Year 9 Drama students have the opportunity to see a professional production, and there is a wide range of theatre trips open to GCSE and A Level students.
-Every year we also invite professional actors to work with students in workshops.
-These vary year on year, but regular events include performances by Splendid Productions, Year 7 learning basic mask techniques with a practitioner and actor, Year 8 exploring Commedia Dell’Arte with a workshop leader.
+In addition to in-house performances, we run a number of theatre trips each year, making good use of the excellent work locally at Curve in Leicester, as well as going further afield to venues such as Warwick Arts Centre, Nottingham Playhouse and London.
+We also have theatre companies that visit LGS and invite professional actors to work with students in workshops.
+These vary year on year, but events have included performances by Splendid Productions, Year 7 learning basic mask techniques with a practitioner and actor, Year 8 exploring Commedia Dell’Arte with a workshop leader.

 Other

-The Drama Department has a purpose-built, black box studio with a full lighting rig, supplemented by lighting booms, and sound system.
+The Drama Department has wonderful facilities.
+We use our purpose-built black box Drama Studio for the teaching of all Drama lessons across the school and for the sharing of exam work and smaller-scale performances.
+Our Drama Studio comes with a full lighting rig, supplemented by lighting booms, and sound system.
 Perimeter curtaining provides a professional backdrop against which to perform and also provides a backstage area.
-Our flexible staging system provides tiered seating for an audience of up to 150, and can also be used to build stage areas of a vast range of dimensions and heights.
-All teaching takes place in the Drama Studio, giving students from Year Six upwards the opportunity to work and perform in a professional space.
-In addition, all examined work is performed in the Drama Studio, as well as the lower school production.
+Our flexible staging system provides tiered seating for an audience of up to 150 and can also be used to build stage areas of a vast range of dimensions and heights.

-The main production takes place in St Nicholas Hall, with the bleacher seating accommodating an audience of nearly 400.
-A pipe-and-drape system creates a backdrop and backstage area, there is a full lighting rig and sound system, supplemented by moveable lighting booms, and a full-height cyclorama with LED batten lighting.
-Sets are either build to our specifications or hired in and these, together with hired lighting, hazers, etc, provide a professional theatrical experience for our audiences.
+We also make use of St Nicholas Hall for larger scale productions.
+With the bleacher seating accommodating an audience of nearly 400, a pipe-and-drape system which creates a backdrop and backstage area, a full lighting rig and sound system, supplemented by moveable lighting booms, and a full-height cyclorama with LED batten lighting, it really can be transformed into a spectacular performance space.
+Sets are either built to our specifications or hired in and these, together with hired lighting, hazers, etc, provide a professional theatrical experience for our students and audiences.